 Verification of Hours - grades will be reflected at the 3-week progress report.
-Students will be given 2 grades per six weeks based on hours worked.
+Students will be given a minimum of 2 grades per six weeks based on hours worked.

 Employer Evaluation - Due date will be provided on class calendar.
-It is the student's responsibility to return the evaluation by the date provided.
-If not returned by the date provided, the policies of the EMS ISD Grading and Reporting Handbook will be followed.
+Employer evaluations will be completed by the training site sponsor and returned to the course instructor.
+It is the student's responsibility to verify that the evaluation has been returned to the course instructor by the assigned deadline.

-Official Paycheck Stub Paid Practicum Only - Pay stubs are due every pay period.
+Official Paycheck Stub \Paid Practicum Only - Pay stubs are due every pay period.
 Practicum teachers will verify pay periods at the beginning of the year.